isomerpages/moe-chijkc/_cca-folder/CCA Fair.md

 permalink: /student-development/CCA/cca-fair/
 description: ""
 ---
 ## CCA Fair

-CCA Fair &amp; Secondary One Meet-The-Parents-Session
+CCA Fair & Secondary One Meet-The-Parents-Session

 CCA Fair and Meet-the-Parents session for the parents of Secondary One students were conducted on Saturday, 4 January.
 The programme started with a rousing performance by KC’s very own Concert Band, followed by the Principal, Ms Chan’s address.